 Facilities managers need to understand how space within their organisation is used, by examining the culture and psychology of staff and actual space booking processes.
 Only then can they align the requirements for each type of meeting with the resources available.

-How to understand and measure space utilisation, and maximise its potential, is the subject of a new White Paper from NFS Technology Group.
+How to understand and measure space utilisation, and maximise its potential, is the subject of a new White Paper from NFS Technology.
 Download it here.